 - Whenever you try and make your first attempt to poop after delivery, make sure you have somebody around you.
 You may be low on energy, and your body may be sore from delivery, and thus you may require help to sit down or get up.

 - Make sure you drink ample water and eat a good diet.
 Include fruits and vegetables in your diet.
 All these will help you in easing out your first bowel movement.

 - Place your hand on your tummy while putting the pressure.
-This is because women dread putting pressure thinking that their insides may pop out if they put pressure, especially after a C-section.
+This is because women dread putting pressure, thinking that their insides may pop out if they put pressure, especially after a C-section.
 However, putting some counter pressure may help to feel better, and it may help you to poop.

 - Don’t be afraid to move after delivery and make some attempts to do so.
 It may seem a bit uncomfortable, but it may help you pass your first stool with lesser discomfort.

 Bowel movements may become tricky for sometime after delivery because of all the reasons that are mentioned above.
-Keep in mind these tips to ease your bowel movements.
+Keep these tips in mind to ease your bowel movements.
 If nothing helps, reach out to your doctor!